bryannice/terraform-aws-backend/README.md

 ![Terraform](assets/terraform-icon.png)

-This repo is the a pattern to create the necessary components an AWS backend.
+This repo is a pattern to create the necessary components an AWS backend.

 The makefile holds the automation logic to create the infrastructure.

 ## Terraform Environment